 How to find SEO competition

-The sites you see in the SERPs (search engine results pages) are the ones you are competing with.
+The sites you see in the SERPs (search engine results pages) when googling your products or services are the ones you are competing with.

 For example, if you want to sell weight lifting straps, no matter how unique or sustainable or magical you straps are – you have to compete against all the results on Google’s page 1 to get organic traffic: